Should I Replace My 15-Year-Old Air Conditioner?

-With adequate maintenance, your air conditioner will offer worry-free cooling for many years.
-But, like any other appliance in your residence, it will ultimately need replacement.
-Knowing when to replace it is key to avoid costly repairs, expensive energy bills and interrupted comfort.
+With proper upkeep, your air conditioner will deliver worry-free cooling for years.
+But, like any other machine in your home, it will ultimately need replacement.
+Knowing when to get a new one is essential to avoid pricey repairs, higher energy bills and interruptions to your comfort.

-When it includes being cool and your home’s energy efficiency, our Pepper AC & Htg Inc specialists are looking out for your best interests.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a couple of aspects you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it comes to being cool and your residence’s energy efficiency, our Pepper AC & Heat specialists have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says many air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s smart to get started preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a new one.
+Most of the time, the Department of Energy says the majority of air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for installation.

 Trustworthiness

 How trustworthy is your air conditioner?
-Does it cool reliably, even on the toastiest days?
-Or is it regularly breaking down?
-When your air conditioner starts becoming less dependable it’s time to get started considering getting an updated one.
+Does it cool reliably, even on the hottest days?
+Or is it frequently malfunctioning?
+When your air conditioner is less dependable it’s time to begin preparing to get an updated one.

 Repair Expenses

-Over your air conditioner’s life span, it’s normal for it to need a handful of minor repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just get a new one.
+Over your air conditioner’s lifetime, it’s expected for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just install a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which measures how well it consumes electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal rules.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner comes with a SEER rating, which ranks how efficiently it consumes electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal mandates.
+However, your air conditioner becomes inefficient as it wears out.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often pricier but may pay for themselves over time through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but might pay for themselves over their life span through more energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you continuously dialing down the temperature to keep cool?
-An aging air conditioner could have trouble keeping your home comfy due to decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners work at multiple speeds to fine-tune your comfort.
+Are you comfy when your air conditioner is running?
+Or are you constantly dialing down the temperature to keep cool?
+An old air conditioner might have problems keeping your home comfy because of reduced efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

 Noise

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, check with us about getting a variable-speed air conditioner.
-The majority of these air conditioners operate at a sound level that’s similar to a regular conversation.
+If noise is a concern, check with us about upgrading to a variable-speed air conditioner.
+The majority of these air conditioners run at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a good method to stay on top of energy efficiency, with minimal effort required from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or out and about and change temperatures as needed.
+Installing a smart thermostat is a wise method to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and adjust temps as necessary.

-If you rely on an outdated air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise way to ensure smart thermostat compatibility.
+If you have an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially uses Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made as a result of its negative effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will list the refrigerant type.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, solving the problem will be expensive.
-That’s because Freon is only available in decreased, recycled amounts.
+However, if it ever has a refrigerant leak, fixing the problem will be pricey.
+That’s due to the fact Freon is only available in limited, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+If you’re still debating whether you should replace your 15-year-old air conditioner soon, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate over the years.
+And those savings can really add up over time.

-We know that air conditioner cost is your number one question.
-That’s why partnering with Pepper AC & Htg Inc for air conditioning installation in Justin and surrounding areas is simple and affordable.
-Our technicians will help you select the right model for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We realize that air conditioner cost is your top question.
+That’s why collaborating with Pepper AC & Heat for air conditioning installation in Justin and surrounding areas is simple and affordable.
+Our techs will help you choose the right option for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.